usecannon/contracts/README.md

-Contracts for various packages published to the registry
+Contracts for various packages published on the [Cannon Registry](https://usecannon.com/packages).